the-root-user/blog/content/posts/Pwn-0x0-Warmup/index.md

 ELF files, short for Executable and Linkable Format, are standard executables for Linux and other Unix OSs (not exactly but, think of them as the EXE files on Windows).

-And as for our current program, as we compiled it on Linux, it also is an ELF file.
+And as for our current program, since we compiled it on Linux, it also is an ELF file.
 ![elf](elf.png)

 We might discuss ELF files in detail later on.
 For further study, here's a nice [video](https://youtu.be/ddLB8A1ai_M "Deep Dive Into ELF Binaries - PinkDraconian").